 Klinogicare® StarLab

-Quantitative in vitro determination of clinical chemistry analytes using whole blood, lithium-heparinized plasma, or serum.
-The test requires just 100 μL of sample (approx. three drops), delivering results in 7–13 minutes.
+The Klinogicare® StarLab delivers quantitative in vitro testing of clinical chemistry analytes using whole blood, lithium-heparin plasma, or serum.
+Each test requires just 100 µL of sample (about three or four drops) and delivers quantitative results in 7-13 minutes.

-Features multi-language support and over-the-air Wi-Fi updates.
-The device delivers central-lab accuracy while remaining fully portable for field use.
-The appearance of the product may vary depending on the supply region.
+Designed specifically for point-of-care testing (POCT), the system features a multilingual interface and wireless Wi-Fi updates.
+It can serve as an operational complement to the central laboratory while remaining fully portable for sideline, locker room, or travel use.
+Product appearance may vary depending on the delivery region.
 Technical and functional specifications are identical across all versions.

-(use the sliders below to set your values)
+(Use the sliders below to adjust your values)

 Number of injuries per season: